 The request for enabling email notifications from Windows Admin Center is much appreciated by Microsoft.
 With the onset of Admin Center Preview 19H1, users are now able to get this feature as integration with Azure Monitor.
 You can now receive custom email notifications for your server health with the help of its robust altering framework.
-Again as they are allowing 5 GB data free per month, users may try one or two server without the fear of money deduction.
+Again as they are allowing 5 GB data free per month, users may try one or two servers without the fear of money deduction.

 How to Set up your server for use with Azure Monitor

-- At first go to the overview page of your server connection.
+- At first, go to the overview page of your server connection.